 In or Related to Nixon Library Exhibitions

-This cap design coincides with the Nixon Library's exhibition Apollo 11: One Giant Leap for Mankind, commemorating the 50th anniversary of the Moon landing.
-The exhibition looks back at the Space Race of the 1950s and 1960s, highlighting the scientific and technological advancements that were developed to ensure the success of the mission.
-On view through January 12.
+This cap design coincided with the Nixon Library's exhibition Apollo 11: One Giant Leap for Mankind, which commemorated the 50th anniversary of the Moon landing.
+The exhibition looked back at the Space Race of the 1950s and 1960s, highlighting the scientific and technological advancements that were developed to ensure the success of the mission.